 Fresh Mobile Markets

 We also are the only organization in the Piedmont who operates 22 “Fresh Mobile Markets” in addition to our “Operation Backpack.”
-We take out food to food deserts (locations where their are either no grocery store options) in Guilford County and pass out 65+ pounds of food each to families in need.
+We take out food to food deserts (locations where there are no grocery store options) in Guilford County and pass out 65+ pounds of food each to families in need.
 This food includes fresh produce, meat, and bread in addition to canned food and staple items.
-We generally go to a school we know is in need and ask a connect ed. announcement be sent over the phone telling of free food.
+We generally go to a school we know is in need and ask that a connect ed. announcement be sent over the phone informing people about the free food.
 Everyone who comes must fill out a form and qualify by their income.
-We currently serve more than 2000 additional individuals each month through our Fresh Mobile Markets.
+We currently serve more than 2,000 additional individuals each month through our Fresh Mobile Markets.

 Food Reclamation Initiative

 *New* Unserved food from school cafeterias will be used to provide free evening meals to children at Greensboro Recreation sites and the new Caldcleugh Boys and Girls Club site.
 This will also save nearly 300,000 pounds of food from our landfill.
 Volunteers are needed to pick up food donations as well as to help package the food for distribution.
 For more information on how you can help, email Rebecca at firstname.lastname@example.org.

 Volunteers are the life-blood of the OOTGP.
 What we believe sets our organization apart as much as anything are the relationships formed by the 400-600 volunteers we have each month who come out to our warehouse to help sort, pack and deliver our food bags each weekend.
 We believe the transformation of our volunteers is as important as the transformation the food provides for the families we serve.
 The community that has been built through our volunteers and their never-ending service has been amazing.